- How do I submit my Transfer Edge enrollment form?

 - I am a commuter student.
 How can I meet other commuters?

-During the program, commuter students will have several opportunities to meet other commuters as well as residential students.
-The Transfer Summer Start Seminar will include all Transfer Edge students, residential and commuters alike.
+It will be key that you check the Program Calendar daily for opportunities to meet others in Transfer Edge.
+During the program, commuter students will have many opportunities to meet other commuters as well as residential students through a vibrant calendar of activities.
+The Transfer Edge Seminar will include all Transfer Edge students, residential and commuters alike.

 - What will I do when I’m not in class?